FAQs

 More information about this can be found in HSM63 Technical Note Biodiversity Net Gain and in ‘Chapter 11: Ecology’ of the Environmental Statement.

-- Horndon St Marys will deliver over 90m2 of green space per person.
+Horndon St Marys will deliver over 90m2 of green space per person.

-- A key element of the plans focusses on embracing the existing landscape and restoring some of the site’s fenland features including wetlands.
+A key element of the plans focusses on embracing the existing landscape and restoring some of the site’s fenland features including wetlands.
+A mosaic of lakes, wetlands and wet grassland will create an ecologically rich landscape for residents to sensitively explore which is reflective of the wider fenland character.

-- Additional planting will be focussed along sensitive edges to filter and screen views of the development.
+New streets within the development would be tree lined and be integrated with green and blue infrastructure, creating attractive streetscapes.
+Additional planting will be focussed along sensitive edges to filter and screen views of the development from the surrounding area.

-- The proposed development will be made up of three main landscape character areas:
+The proposed development will be made up of three main landscape character areas:

 More detailed information and diagrams can be found in the Landscape Strategy section of HSM54 Design and Access Statement, Chapter 10 Landscape & Visual Amenity of HSM14 Non-technical Summary Report, and HSM10 Landscape Parameter Plan.

-- There will be no increase in risk either in existing West Horndon village, or downstream of Horndon St Marys.
+Firstly, we will work with, rather than against, water on-site.
+There will be no increase in risk either in existing West Horndon village, or downstream of Horndon St Marys.

-- The position of the main watercourses would remain the same as they are currently, but some of the existing smaller ditches would be infilled and others enlarged, with watercourses deepened and some new ditches created to accommodate the development.
+The position of the main watercourses would remain the same as they are currently, but some of the existing smaller ditches would be infilled and others enlarged, with watercourses deepened and some new ditches created to accommodate the development.

-- As a result of the above, the scheme will sensitively manage flood risk both on-site and off-site to protect future residents and existing residents in the surrounding areas.
+As a result of the above, the scheme will sensitively manage flood risk both on-site and off-site to protect future residents and existing residents in the surrounding areas.

 More information about flood risk and drainage can be found in the HSM61 Flood Risk Sequential and Exception Test and HSM14 Non Technical Summary Report and ‘Chapter 12: Water Environment and Flood Risk’ of the Environmental Statement.